Ivo Maček: Maček as a teacher

 In parallel with his career in piano and in composing, Ivo Maček had a third string to his bow, the educational.
-His work in education was started when he was a teacher of piano at the Lisinski Private Music School in Zagreb (1936–1939).
+His work in education started when he was a teacher of piano at the Lisinski Private Music School in Zagreb (1936–1939).
 Working as a rehearsal pianist in the National Theatre in Zagreb in 1940, Maček took over the duty of trainee music teacher in the Third Boys' Real High School.
-He had the same duties in school year 1940–41 in the Secondary School of the Academy of Musical and Theatrical Art in Zagreb.
-From 1941 to 1945 he worked as music teacher at the Secondary Music School of the Music Academy.
-In the period from 1943 to 1945 he was employed as piano teacher in the Army Piano School in Zagreb.
-Then from 1945 to 1950 he was assistant professor (dozent) in piano at the Music Academy, and in 1950 to 1959 associate professor.
-He became full professor in 1961 and from 1967 to his retirement in 1977 he was head of department for piano and organ.
-Inheriting the best characteristics of his own teachers, as an educator Ivo Maček developed his pupils' natural capacities and trained a series of well known concert pianists and teachers.
+He had the same duties from 1940 to 1941 in the Secondary School of the Academy of Musical and Theatrical Art in Zagreb.
+From 1941 to 1945, he worked as a music teacher at the Secondary Music School of the Music Academy.
+In the period from 1943 to 1945, he was employed as a piano teacher in the Army Piano School in Zagreb.
+Then, at the Music Academy, he was an assistant professor (dozent) in piano from 1945 to 1950 and an associate professor from 1950 to 1959.
+He became a full professor in 1961.
+From 1967 to his retirement in 1977, he was head of the department for piano and organ.
+Inheriting the best characteristics of his own teachers, as an educator, Ivo Maček developed his pupils' natural capacities and trained a series of well-known concert pianists and teachers.